 To protect a repository from accidental changes, the repository data can be password protected.
-Passwords are then required to access a repository and any loss of the password would render the repository inaccessible.
+Passwords are then required to access a repository.
+If the password is lost, access to the repository is no longer possible.

 Figure 23-1: Repository > Users: understanding the displayed information